proknow/proknow-python/README.md

 credentials_secret = "{{ secret from credentials.json }}"
 ```

 Make sure to put your actual base_url and the id and secret from your `credentials.json` file in place of the placeholders above.
+Note that for local testing against a local ProKnow instance, the `base_url` should be set to `http://localhost:3005` and the local environment must be configured to use Auth0 as the identity provider (and not Keycloak or OIDC).

 Next, run the tests with the `nox` command from within your virtual environment.